quire-io/guide/_docs/tasklist-04-set-assignee.md

 ## Multiple assignees
-To assign a task to more than one member (aka multiple members),click on the **assignee** icon, and then the **Add to assignees** icon on the right of each member's name.
+To assign a task to more than one member (aka multiple members), click on the **assignee** icon, and then the **Add to assignees** icon on the right of each member's name.

 ![set multiple assignee]({{ site.url }}{{ site.baseurl }}/assets/images/set-assignee/multiple_assignees.png)